philanderson888/course-notes/random/a 1 daily.md

 ## charity

 ideas on improving the charity

+probably only do a review every 2 months but do it in far more detail from now on to truly analyse the group, why they are in hardship and to ask some hard questions

+- how many in group
+- children under 7 : names and ages
+- children 8 to 13 : names and ages
+- people 14 and over : names and ages : also how much do they earn
+- are there any people outside your group who support your group and if so
+  - how many people
+  - how much are they contributing to your group per week/month/year
+  - eg person name ... amount they contribute ...

+charity only operates on friday or saturday ... no other days

+need to work out exactly which people i am feeding and how much does it cost to feed one person per day ... so we are working with exact amounts ... and we make 4 payments for 2 months ie 2 weeks, 2 weeks, 2 weeks, 2 weeks ...  that is 8 week cycle nearly 2 months ... all is good ...

+explain and communicate

+... i am just one person

+... trying to help

+... a lot of stress with very immediate requests ... ie ... hello brother philip we are starving today can you help us now we are waiting for your love

+... trying to think of a better way where we reduce the stress levels for eeryone and achieve a good and wholesome and godly outcome

+... i am thining of a 2 month review process where every 2 months we do a detailed review of you and your finances, what situation are you in and why ... and what are you doing about it? what is the long term outcome? are you growing a dependency on me or are we growing a dependency on the lord and what he can do in his miracle power and majesty to help ... the lord is the blesser and rewarder of those who diligently seek him

+... also thinking ... the lord has made us to work ... how can we implement this principle ... one way is through education ... instead of givingb money the children on the program have tgo earn tgheir money by submitting school work ... to this purpose i am creating an virual online classroom for freeuse where a kids does free work online  ... and gets paid accordingly ...  not sure on this ... have to do this carefully ...

 1) work out the number of children under the age of 14 who are served by the ministry
 2) every fortnight give a certain amount of money per child ... can use £40 a month as a guide which is £10 a week or £20 a fortnight ... but can also work out how much per child and stick with that eg